-ESTP is one of the 16 personality types identified by the Jung Personality Test.
-People with this personality type are frequently described as outgoing, action-oriented and dramatic.
+ESTP is one of the 16 personality types the Jung Personality Test identified.
+People with this personality type are frequently described as outgoing, action-oriented, and dramatic.
 According to psychologist David Keirsey, the creator of the Keirsey Temperament Sorter, approximately four to ten percent of people exhibit an ESTP personality.

 - Extraversion (E): ESTPs are outgoing and enjoy spending time with a wide circle of friends and acquaintances.

-- Sensing (S): ESTPs are interested in the here-and-now and are more likely to focus on details than taking a broader view of things.
+- Sensing (S): ESTPs are more interested in the here and now and are more likely to focus on details than take a broader view.

 - Thinking (T): ESTPs are logical.
 When making decisions, they place a higher value on objectivity rather than personal feelings.

 - Perceiving (P): ESTPs don’t like to be pinned down by excessive planning.
-Instead, they like to improvise and keep their options open.
+Instead, they want to improvise and keep their options open.